Gavin Kliger

 Offboard:

-Gavin Kliger leaves the CFPB, officially because his detail had ended but it is coincidentally also the day he would be in ethics violation for having not sold stock holdings prohibited to CFBP staff.
+Gavin Kliger leaves the CFPB, officially because his detail had ended but his departure date is also the day he would be in violation of ethics rules for having not sold stock holdings prohibited to CFBP staff.

 |